-Below, you’ll see a screen shot of CloudMonitR in action, charting and tracing away on a running Windows Azure Worker Role.
+Below, you’ll see a screen shot of CloudMonitR in action, charting and tracing away on a running Azure Worker Role.

 The architecture of the CloudMonitR sample is similar to a previous sample I recently blogged about, the SiteMonitR sample.
-Both samples demonstrate how SignalR can be used to connect Windows Azure Cloud Services to web sites (and back again), and both sites use Twitter Bootstrap on the client to make the GUI simple to develop and customizable via CSS.
+Both samples demonstrate how SignalR can be used to connect Azure Cloud Services to web sites (and back again), and both sites use Twitter Bootstrap on the client to make the GUI simple to develop and customizable via CSS.

 The point of CloudMonitR, however, is to allow for simplistic performance analysis of single- or multiple-instance Cloud Services.
 The slide below is from the CloudBurst presentation deck, and shows a very high-level overview of the architecture.